Local Perceptions and Practices of News Sharing and Fake News

 \subsection{Procedure}

-The survey was disseminated to a local Singapore university through a mailing list that included undergraduate and graduate students.
-It was also disseminated to students, alumni, and faculty that were part of the university’s informal Telegram supergroup, and further shared to personal contacts of the researchers through instant messaging and social media.
-The survey was made available to anyone with the hyperlink and was fully voluntary.
+The survey was written in English and made available to anyone with the hyperlink.
+Participation was fully voluntary.
+For dissemination, various channels were employed including a mailing list of students from a local Singapore university, an informal Telegram supergroup joined by students, alumni, and faculty of the same university, and personal contacts of the researchers.
+Further spreading of the survey by participants was encouraged.
 In total, 104 responses were received.